dreamcatcher95/thepriceofcreation/_posts/2017-02-4-paranoia.md

 and the hordes huddled
 in the frigid
 cold, winter wind.
-i know they wouldn't win,
+i knew they wouldn't win,
 drowned out by sirens
 screaming
 "danger"